derouru/derouru/README.md

 ## Ongoing
 > I'm currently working on:
 - 🧸 [Findr](#) – An IoT-powered smart Lost & Found system to streamline item reporting, recovery, and management.
-Me and my team are currently figuring out how the whole system will work on AWS!
+Me and my team are figuring out how the whole system will work on AWS!

 ## Showcase
 > Some projects I'm proud of: